KamrynJ21/Computer-Science-Class/Journal.md

 # September 20th

 Today I learned about while loops which basically continue running the code until it becomes fals like draw a circle until the user says stop.
 I used the recently learned while loops to create a square that continued going without bypassing the radius of 350.
 I had to use github for help because I was stuck then remembered as I was reading their code that to create perfect squares you needed to go into the middle before moving out then the rest was easy.
 I also used the while loops to make the user guess a number if they were right tracy draws a checkmark if they were wrong Tracy instructs them to try again.
 I completed the lesson.

+# September 21st

+Today I learned the last new command needed to finish out this chapter the clear() command.
+I also edited the previous guess the number code to also tell the user to go up or down comparing to my sevret number.
+It's not perfect but it does do everything asked so it works.